grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 Here's a screenshot of 3 terminal sessions showing k6, iftop and htop.
 ![k6 iftop htop](./images/large-scale-testing-3-terminals.png)

+As general guidelines, look for the following:
+- CPU utilization doesn't exceed 90%.
+If all CPU cores are 100% utilized during the test run, you might notice performance degradation in your test results.
+- Network utilization is at an acceptable level.
+Depending on your test, you might expect to fully saturate the network bandwidth, or this might be a signal that your test is bound by the available bandwidth.
+In other scenarios, you might want to minimize network usage to keep costs down.
+- Memory utilization doesn't exceed 90%.
+If you're close to exhausting available physical RAM, the system might start swapping memory to disk, which will affect performance and system stability.
+In extreme cases, running out of memory on Linux will cause the system to end the k6 process.

 ## k6 Options

 The k6 settings listed below will unlock additional performance benefits when running large tests.